bigtreetech/docs/docs/Panda_Knomi_3D.md

     <img src=img/PandaKnomi3D/install_11.jpg width="600"/>

-    We also recommend using the included zip ties to gently bundle the toolhead cable and the Panda Knomi 3D power cable.
-Make sure the ties are not too tight, as this could place unnecessary strain on the cables.
+    We also recommend using the included zip ties to gently bundle the toolhead cable with the Panda Knomi 3D power cable.
+When securing them, ensure the ties are not overly tight to avoid placing unnecessary strain on the cables.

-* Completing Installation on the A1 Series Toolhead
+* Completing Installation on the A1 Series Toolhead.

     <img src=img/PandaKnomi3D/install_12.jpg width="300"/>

-> Congratulations on successfully installing your Panda Knomi on the A1 series toolhead.
-We now present the alternative mounting location guide and then the guide to provide power for A1 series installations.
+> Congratulations on successfully installing your Panda Knomi to the A1 series toolhead.
+The following guide will cover alternative mounting locations and then demonstrate how to provide power for your A1 series setup.

 #### Disassembly Guide For A1 Series Toolhead